 C.A.S.E. provides mental health and child welfare professionals with training to become "adoption-competent."
-Our training programs help these professionals gain the skills, insight, and experience necessary to serve the needs of the adoption and foster care communities.
+Our training programs help these professionals gain the skills, insight, and experience necessary to serve the needs of the adoption, foster and kinship care communities.
 The Training for Adoption Competency (TAC) Assessment-based Accredited program is one of C.A.S.E.'s primary training initiatives.

-About the C.A.S.E.
-TAC Program
+About the TAC Program